 This is one of the most important ones.

 I’ve had a number of people call me saying they thought they’d found the perfect VA until they were let down.
 The VA just disappeared.
 They didn’t return calls or emails and my new client was generally buggered around and their time and energy wasted.

-In fact this recently happened to me when I was outsourcing a S&L project.
+In fact, this recently happened to me when I was outsourcing an S&L project.
 I spent a lot of time writing the brief and had several skype meetings.
-Two weeks later I receive a half completed project with a note saying they didn’t think the project was for them.
+Two weeks later I receive a half-completed project with a note saying they didn’t think the project was for them.
 Really?